Healthdirect Symptom Checker

 Identify system-level gaps between consumer needs, service intent, and actual behaviour

-Surface future-state opportunity areas across services and channels
+Surface future-state opportunities across services and channels

 What I worked on

-Working alongside CX leadership and designer, I contributed by:
+Working alongside CX leadership, I contributed by:

 Designing AI for health decisions under stress